Overview 2023

 Undergraduate Certificate qualifications are not located at a particular level in the AQF, however, they can cover AQF levels 5, 6 or 7.
 The Undergraduate Certificate in Allied Health can be used by students to progress toward a health degree at AQF 7, 8 or 9 levels.

-- Students may exit from a course studied within the College of Health and Medicine and graduate with the Undergraduate Certificate in Allied Health with 50cpts of Health related units.
+• Students may exit from a course studied within the College of Health and Medicine and graduate with the Undergraduate Certificate in Allied Health (50G) with 50 credit points of Health related units.

 Detailed admissions information and advice for all undergraduate courses, including comprehensive, course-level student profiles, is available from UTAS Admissions.